TEMP0ST/temp0st.github.io/_posts/2021-08-10-process-mapping-apps.md

 - Lean
 ---

-# Process Drawing Apps

-I'm working on a number of use cases for a sensitive data service.
+I'm currently working on a number of use cases for a sensitive data service.
 Sorting through my bookmarks I founds a swag of process & mind mapping apps.

 ## Concept mapping